Russell-Shean/Taipei_malasong_2021/README.md

 2. Take a preliminary look at the data and looks for trends

 # If you just want the data for your own analysis
-Check out the data folder, I saved you the trouble of scrapping the marathon results :)
+Check out the data folder; I saved you the trouble of scrapping the marathon results :)

 --------------------------
 # To-Do